 Pre-award interest arises in most cases when damages are awarded.
 Typically tribunals assess damages as of a date in the past, and interest is applied to this amount up to the date of the award.
 Because the entire arbitration process (from the date of damages to filing, through to an award) can take a long time to complete, and the rate of pre-judgment interest may be quite high, interest can make up a substantial proportion of total damages.
-For example, in case ARB/11/26 at the International Centre for the Settlement of International Disputes (ICSID), principal damages totalled US$87.3 million and pre-judgment interest totalled US$85.5, close to 50 per cent of total damages (principal + interest).
-In case ARB(AF)/99/1, principal damages totalled 9.5 million Mexican pesos and pre-judgment interest totalled 7.5 million pesos – 44 per cent of the total.
+For example, in case ARB/11/26 at the International Centre for the Settlement of International Disputes (ICSID), principal damages totalled US$87.3 million and prejudgment interest totalled more than US$85.5 million, close to 50 per cent of total damages (principal plus interest).
+In case ARB(AF)/99/1, principal damages totalled 9.5 million Mexican pesos and prejudgment interest totalled 7.5 million pesos – 44 per cent of the total.

 Interest in financial markets

 Interest is used in finance to bring amounts of money forward in time to find equivalent amounts of money at a specified future date.
 Interest rates may also be used for discounting, that is, to bring amounts of money backwards in time.
 Positive interest rates reflect the ‘time value of money’ – lenders require an inducement to lend money because it requires them to postpone their own consumption or their business use of the money, while borrowers are willing to pay this because they have immediate consumption needs or because they can use the money immediately for their own business purposes.
 Together, these economic considerations as they apply to actual and potential lenders and borrowers (which include governments and their agencies) determine the ‘time value of money’.

 Apart from the pure time value of money, there are a number of additional factors that may determine market interest rates.
 These include premiums in case the borrower defaults, premiums for liquidity or adjustments reflecting the tax treatment of the loan.